Refer to the applicable AJCC Cancer Staging Manual for coding rules.

 Cases are coded using the AJCC Cancer Staging Manual edition in use during the year in which the case was diagnosed.
 Consult the appropriate edition of this manual for organ or site specific codes and their definitions.
 See AJCC TNM Edition Number (NAACCR Item #1060).
 Prior to implementation of the 5th edition of the manual, some "slippage" in version was allowed, such that some codes for cases diagnosed the year prior to implementation of a given edition and the year following its replacement may also have codes from the edition.

 Codes on this list comprise all codes valid for any AJCC manual through the 7th edition and for any chapter.
 Please consult the applicable manual and chapter for codes that are valid for specific site, histology and AJCC edition combinations.
+Starting with the 2015 PUF (released in Fall 2017), pathologic N has been backward converted to include p prefixes.

 There is no standard mechanism to recode AJCC items from one edition to another.
 Careful review of the individual definitions in the respective AJCC manuals is necessary before combining or comparing data across two or more AJCC editions.